Netcracker/KubeMarine/documentation/Installation.md

 *OS specific*: No

 In the `services.kubeadm_kube-proxy` section, you can override the original settings for kube-proxy.
-For more information about these settings, refer to the official Kubernetes documentation at [https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration](https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration).
+For more information about these settings, refer to the _Official Kubernetes Documentation_ at [https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration](https://kubernetes.io/docs/reference/config-api/kube-proxy-config.v1alpha1/#kubeproxy-config-k8s-io-v1alpha1-KubeProxyConfiguration).

 **Note**: `conntrack.min` inherits the `services.sysctl.net.netfilter.nf_conntrack_max` value from [sysctl](#sysctl), therefore if you would like to change this variable, set the desired value in `services.sysctl.net.netfilter.nf_conntrack_max`.

-**Note**: These parameters can be reconfigured after installation using [Reconfigure Procedure](Maintenance.md#reconfigure-procedure).
+**Note**: These parameters can be reconfigured after installation using the [Reconfigure Procedure](Maintenance.md#reconfigure-procedure).

 #### kubeadm_patches